pauljickling/notes/devops/kubernetes/k8s.md

 When making changes to a config for a deployed app it is recommended to commit changes before changes are applied so if there is an issue you can roll back.

-Rollouts can be managed via the `kubectl rollout` command.

 ## Helm

 Helm is the package manager for Kubernetes.
 For browsing helm charts you can go to [https://artifacthub.io/](https://artifacthub.io/).
 Releases in Helm are instances of a helm configuration.